marekweb/marekweb/README.md

-I'm an Software Developer and AI Engineer, currently working on LLM applications and integrations.
+I'm a Software Developer and AI Engineer, currently working on LLM applications and integrations.

 I spend my time in TypeScript, Go, and Python.